Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 7 Museo Casa del Chocolate

-Another fascinating place to explore in Old Havana is the Chocolate Museum.
+Another tip and fascinating place to explore in Old Havana is the Chocolate Museum.
 Already from the outside, you can smell the aroma and get a taste of what’s to come.
-There is a small shop on the right side, selling bars.

-Inside, you can find various pictures, that take you on a journey through the history of cocoa, its cultivation, production, and commercialization in Cuba.
-There’s also an exhibition showcasing chocolatier cups from different countries.
+Inside, you can find various pictures that take you on a journey through the history of cocoa, its cultivation, production, and commercialization in Cuba.
+There’s also an exhibition showcasing chocolate cups from different countries.

 One of my other tips is to get there early or prepare to queue as they only have small tables and this Havana gem is always buzzing!
 The best things to try is either hot or cold chocolate.
 It’s just divine!